Conferences and courses

 Advancing Movement Disorder Research Together

-A public webinar by the Movement Disorder Society of Australia and New Zealand Clinical Trials Network (MDSANZ CTN)
+A public webinar by the Movement Disorder Society of Australia and New Zealand Clinical Trials Network (MDSANZ CTN).
+This session will highlight current and upcoming clinical trials, showcase innovative local research projects, and provide a platform for both established investigators and emerging researchers to present their work.

 Date: Tuesday 21 April 2026